vercel/next.js/examples/with-scoped-stylesheets-and-postcss/README.md

 # Why

-External CSS is neat and keeps your JS clean.
+Scoped CSS is neat and keeps your JS clean.
 PostCSS is amazing for extended features, such as nesting.
 CSS Modules keep your class names “local”.

 # Known bugs